pepperpepperpepper/OpenDroidPDF/plan.md

   - Definition of done:
     - Reopen restores viewport and annotations reliably (no “lost notes” after rename/move).

-- [ ] W4 — Fixtures + docs
-  - Add `test_assets/word_with_text.docx` fixture containing a stable token.
-  - Document prerequisites:
-    - `docs/desktop_linux.md`: LibreOffice requirement for Word import on Linux.
-    - `docs/transition.md`: imported docs behavior (Save disabled; export is the sharing path).
-  - Definition of done:
-    - CI/smokes cover “import path exists + non-blank render” on Linux, and “Android shows guidance” on Android.

 Open decisions (parked until W0–W3 are stable)
 - Do we want “Import as PDF” to produce a user-visible saved PDF (explicit Save As), or keep it as a cache artifact unless exported?
 - For very large Word files, do we keep full sha256 as canonical, or switch to a fast+safe partial-hash strategy?
 - Office Pack: do we build it from this repo as a second Gradle application module (simpler dev/repro), or keep it as a separate repo (simpler F-Droid metadata separation)?
 - Office Pack: which engine do we accept (fidelity vs size vs build complexity), and do we support `.doc` or only `.docx` initially?
+- Do we want a “view-only Word” fallback (docx→HTML/WebView) if conversion is unavailable, or keep the behavior strict (“convert to PDF or show guidance”)?

 Recent progress (keep short; older history lives in git + baseline_smoke)
 - 2025-12-30: Docs cleanup: removed stale `todo.md` and cleanup plans.
 Commit: `0c903dd7`.
 - 2025-12-31: Plan refresh: consolidated plan and added Word import track.
 Commit: `d4201d39`.
 - 2025-12-31: Word import: pivot Android path to “Office Pack” + fallback; clarify security rules.
-Commit: `3c62a833`.
+Commits: `3c62a833`, `f2dda0d6`, `1840d196`.